-Where a book has four or more authors, the first named author can be listed followed by either:

-the Latin abbreviation et al. (Latin et alii meaning "and others");
+Where a source has four or more authors, the first named author can be listed in the first part of the reference followed by either: the Latin abbreviation et al. (Latin et alii meaning "and others"); or the phrase "and others":

 Budge, I., et al., 1998.
-The new British politics.
-Harlow (Essex): Addison Wesley Longman.